DanielOpoka/GitHub_Files/README.md

  Many of these projects were done in a team, thus only the code I made and the final report are included.

- The projects use the following softwares/programming languages: C++, MATLAB, Python, RDM6.
+ The projects are categorized according to the software used, which are:

  ###### MATLAB Projects